With cannabis use becoming more commonplace, some health-conscious consumers have begun wondering how it may affect cholesterol levels.

 Cholesterol is a lipoprotein that serves several critical functions in the body – including acting as a precursor to sex hormone and Vitmain D production.

-Our bodies make all of the cholesterol they need, primarily in the liver.
+The liver and intestines are major contributors to the endogenous production of cholesterol within the body.
 However, many foods also contain cholesterol, including meat, eggs, and dairy products.
 For this reason, people who eat these foods regularly may end up with high cholesterol – a significant risk factor for heart disease.

 Cholesterol and Heart Health

-Although some cholesterol is essential for good health, too much can be detrimental.
+Although some cholesterol is essential for good health, too much can be detrimental to an individual’s health.
 This is because excess cholesterol can combine with other substances and build up in the blood vessels.

-These fatty build-ups are known as plaques, and they contribute to atherosclerosis, a narrowing and hardening of the arteries.
+These fatty build-ups are known as plaques, which can contribute to atherosclerosis, a narrowing, and hardening of the arteries.

 Atherosclerosis causes inflammation in the blood vessels and can lead to coronary artery disease.
-Furthermore, if a plaque ruptures, it can cause a blood clot and block the coronary artery.
+Furthermore, if a plaque ruptures, blood clots can form and block the coronary artery.
 This prevents the heart from getting sufficient oxygen and can cause angina and heart attacks.

 Atherosclerosis is also associated with other types of cardiovascular disease, including carotid artery disease, peripheral arterial disease, and strokes.